 How to Remove Bad Vacuum Cleaner Smells

 Have you located the origin of the bad smell?
-Here are the easiest and most efficient methods to clear your device.
+Here are the easiest and most efficient steps to clear your device.

 1. Empty Dust Bag or Bin

-If your vacuum comes with a dust bag, you might first want to replace it.
+If your vacuum comes with a dust bag, replace it first.
 Sometimes, this is enough to get your device’s smell back on the right track.

 If your device comes with a dust bin instead, remove it.
-Empty its contents into your garbage and wash it thoroughly with hot water and soap.
+Empty its contents into your garbage and wash it thoroughly using a cloth dampened with cool water and soap.

 We recommend adding a small amount of white vinegar or baking soda to kill potential mildew (3).
-Ensure that every corner and angle is washed.
+Ensure that you wash every corner and angle.

 2. Clean or Replace Filters

 Even clean-looking filters can gather an impressive amount of dust.
 So, don’t be surprised if this process takes at least five minutes.
-Then air dries the filter for 24 hours before placing it back.
+Then air-dry the filter for 24 hours before placing it back.

 If the filter isn’t washable, it might be time to replace it.
-Generally speaking, vacuum filters should be replaced at least once every 12 months.
-For heavy use, or if you own pets, it should be checked every six months.
+Generally speaking, you should replace vacuum filters at least once every 12 months.
+For heavy use, or if you own pets, check the filters every six months

 3. Check the Brushes

-Regardless of the type of smell, the rotating brushes should be cleared at least once or twice a year.
+Regardless of the type of smell, you should clean the rotating brushes at least once or twice a year.
 Often used to clean carpets and rugs, they can amass a large amount of residue on their own.
 So, having a quick look under your floor head attachment might be helpful.